-The Library is very active in providing students with the tools they need to succeed in their college courses.
-The library offers library and research instruction to students in several ways:
+The Libraries are very active in providing students with the tools they need to succeed in their college courses.
+The staff offers library and research instruction to students in several ways:

 Individually – Students are encouraged to ask for instructional assistance at the Library Services Desk.
 Professional librarians are on duty at all times to provide a full range of assistance in using the Library for assignments and interests.

 In Groups – Every semester, the professional librarians provide many course-related instruction sessions to students in a variety of courses, from Art to Zoology.
 Each of these sessions last from one to two hours and are geared toward the specific areas of study as requested by the course instructors.